Gales to give way to cooler, calmer weather

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-Severe gales overnight are expected to subside this morning, bringing much calmer and cooler weather to the southern region for the next few days.
+Severe gales overnight are expected to subside this morning, bringing much calmer and cooler weather to the South Island over the next few days.

-MetService meteorologist Andrew James said it was even possible rain showers would fall occasionally across Otago, Southland and the South Canterbury high country where a large fire is burning near Lake Ohau.
+MetService meteorologist Andrew James said it was even possible rain showers would fall occasionally across the South Canterbury high country, where a large fire is burning near Lake Ohau, Otago, Southland.

-Last night’s severe northwesterly gales reached more than 100kmh in exposed parts of the southern region, and were caused by a major front passing over the South Island, he said.
+Last night’s severe northwesterly gales reached more than 100km/h in exposed parts of the South Island, and were caused by a major front passing over, he said.

 "After that front goes through, we’ll have a few days of settled weather.